hephaestus-compiler-project/types-bug-study-artifact/README.md

 # Overview

-The artifact contains the dataset and scripts to re-compute the results described in our paper.
+The artifact contains the dataset and scripts to reproduce the results described in our paper.
 The artifact has the following structure:

-* `scripts`: This is the directory that contains the scripts needed to reproduce the results presented in our paper.
+* `scripts`: This is the directory that contains the scripts needed to reproduce the results, the figures, and the tables presented in our paper.
-* `scripts/fetch`: This is the directory that contains the scripts needed to download the initial dataset described in our paper (Phase 1 and Phase 2).
+* `scripts/fetch`: This is the directory that contains the scripts needed to download the initial dataset described in our paper (_bug collection_ and _post filtering_).
 * `categorization`: Python code used to categorize the analyzed bugs.
 For more information see `categorization/README.md`.
-* `data`: This is dataset of 320 typing-related bugs.
+* `data`: This is dataset of 320 the typing-related bugs under study.
-* `data/bugs.json`: Contains all 320 bugs of our study.
-Each bug has the following fields:
+* `data/bugs.json`: This document contains all 320 bugs examined in our study and their categorization.
+Each bug entry has the following fields:
     * `language`: The language of the compiler.
     * `compiler`: The compiler in which the bug occurred.
     * `is_correct`: `True` if the bug-revealing test case is compilable;
        `False` otherwise.
-    * `symptom`: The symptom of this bug.
+    * `symptom`: The bug's symptom.
-    * `pattern`: The category of this bug.
-    * `root_cause`: The cause that introduced this bug.
+    * `bug_cause`: The root cause of the bug.
+    * `error`: This field indicates how the bug was introduced.
-    * `chars`: The characteristics of the test case that trigger the bug.
+    * `chars`: This is an array containing the characteristics of the bug-revealing test case.
-* `data/characteristics.json`: The categories and the sub-categories of the characteristics that trigger the bugs in our dataset.
+* `data/characteristics.json`: This document contains the categories and the sub-categories of the bug-revealing test cases.
-* `data/{groovy,java,kotlin,scala}.json`: Data about the timestamp,
+* `data/{groovy,java,kotlin,scala}.json`: General statistics regarding
-the reporter, the assignee, and the number of comments for each bug.
+   the creation and resolution date, the assignee, and the number of comments associated with each bug.
-* `data/diffs/{groovy,java,kotlin,scala}/bug_id/*.diff`: The revision of the bug fix.
+* `data/diffs/{groovy,java,kotlin,scala}/bug_id/*.diff`: The revisions associated with
+   the fix of bug `bug_id`.
-* `data/diffs/{groovy,java,kotlin,scala}/bug_id/stats.csv`: The LoC of the bug fix.
+* `data/diffs/{groovy,java,kotlin,scala}/bug_id/stats.csv`: Lines of code affected
+   by the fix of bug `bug_id`.
 * `data/test_cases/{groovy,java,kotlin,scala}/bug_id/*.{kt,java,scala,groovy}`:
-The test case of the fix.
+The test case of the fix of bug `bug_id`.
 * `data/test_cases/{groovy,java,kotlin,scala}/bug_id/stats.json`:
-Statistics on the bug fix (number of declarations, method/function calls, LoCs).
+Statistics on the bug-revealing test case (number of declarations, method/function calls, LoCs) associated with the bug `bug_id`.
 * `data/iterations/1/{groovy,java,kotlin,scala}.txt`: Bugs analyzed in each
 iteration.
 Each line contains two entries (comma separated):
-(1) the URL pointing to the bug report, and (2) the URL pointing to the fix of the bugs.
+(1) the URL pointing to the bug report, and (2) the URL pointing to the fix of the bug.
-* `data/collection`: Phase 2 dataset (4.153 bugs).
+* `data/collection`: The entire dataset produced by the _post filtering_ step
+  (4.153 bugs) of our bug collection approach.

 # Requirements